 Autism is a disorder which affects individuals on a spectrum.
 Each student has individual strengths and needs.
 As a result, programming must be very individualized.
 As a result, behavior strategies instruction for the staff is also a key component of our programs.
 This includes ways to effectively use positive reinforcement to shape academic behavior, communication, or disruptive behavior.

 Parents are a vital participant in the program.
-Again, though their child may be attending a program in a host district rather than their home district, another goal of the Autistic Support program is to assist the parent learn the skills and strategies for them to be successful in their home and community.
+Again, though their child may be attending a program in a host district rather than their home district, another goal of the Autistic Support program is to assist the parents to learn the skills and strategies for them to be successful in their home and community.
 Parent training provided through the IU includes QBS and Competent Learner Model Curriculum.